Enumerative Coding for Line Polar Grassmannians with applications to codes: Enumerative coding

 \section{Enumerative coding}

-In this section, following the approach of~\cite{Cover}, we construct enumerators for the points of $\Delta_{n,k}$ and $\overline{\Delta}_{n,k}$ using the functions $n_{\fq}$ and $n_{\fs}$ introduced before.
+In this section, following the approach of~\cite{Cover}, we construct enumerators for the points of $\Delta_{n,2}$ and $\overline{\Delta}_{n,2}$ using the functions $n_{\fq}$ and $n_{\fs}$ introduced in Section~\ref{p2}.
 We shall present the full details for the orthogonal Grassmannian $\Delta_{n,2}$; the symplectic case is entirely analogous.